 Driving direct bookings isn’t a one-time event; it’s an ongoing process.
 You must continually work to improve your copy and images, create a sense of urgency among guests, use your data to provide targeted messages to guest segments, ensure those guests can browse and book your hotel regardless of screen, test your assumptions and build on the results of those tests.
 Yes, it may seem like a lot.
 But the alternative is to continue paying more than you should for guests whose loyalty lies with a particular booking channel—or worse, a guest who books solely on price and displays no loyalty at all.

 You can compete in this world.
 Implementing each of these six actions requires only modest investments in time, effort, and a willingness to learn, at least to get started.
 But getting started is the key.
 If you’re still struggling to gain more direct business, waiting is your worst enemy.
-OTA’s and competitive hotel marketers alike are putting these plans into place—and they’re enjoying the benefits, right now.
-You’ve still got time to make 2015 a great year, a year of direct booking growth.
-And once you do, you’ll set yourself up to achieve direct booking growth year after year, ensuring that 2015 won’t be your last “best year ever.”
+OTAs and competitive hotel marketers alike are putting these plans into place-and they’re enjoying the benefits, right now.
+You’ve still got time to make this a great year, a year of direct booking growth.
+And once you do, you’ll set yourself up to achieve direct booking growth year after year, ensuring that this won’t be your last "best year ever."

 If you’re looking to learn even more about how changing guest behavior shapes hospitality marketing, e-commerce, and distribution, be sure an register to receive a special report I’ve produced in conjunction with hotel marketing firm Vizergy, "Digital Hotel Marketing in a Multiscreen World."
 While it’s targeted specifically at hotel and resort marketers, the lessons apply to just about any business.
 You can get your free copy of the report here.